adityakamath/adityakamath.github.io/projects.md

 subtitle: Things I've been working on (2011 - Present)
 ---

-Some of my favourite robotics projects - a representation of the kind of projects I would like to work on and write about on this blog.
-I have also worked on other projects, but they are not very relevant to this website.
+Some of my favourite robotics projects (that I can talk about).
+I have also worked on other projects as a Mechatronics or Embedded Software engineer, but they are not very relevant to this website.
 You can have a look at these experiences on my LinkedIn (link at the bottom of the page).

 ### [Autonomous ROS1 Robot - AKROS](https://github.com/adityakamath/akros)
-#### 2021 |
+#### 2021 | Personal Project

 <figure class="aligncenter">
 	<img align="right" width="200" height="200" src="https://adityakamath.github.io/assets/img/akros_circle.png" />